frobnitzem/aurl/README.md

         return 1
     tf.write(out, lookup)

-The `Mirror` class has an `async get(url : URL)` function, as well as `encode`, and `decode`, which translate URLs to/from fille paths inside its root.
+The `Mirror` class also has `encode`, and `decode`, which translate URLs to/from fille paths inside the mirror's root path.

-The `TemplateFile` class parses and prints templates.